What is Comfort Food? Which Greek dishes are considered comfort foods?

 Comfort food in Greece

-In the Greek local culture, there is a large variety of traditional dishes and desserts which we can define as comfort foods; All of them are related to Greek tradition and the Greek family table.
+In the Greek local culture, there is a large variety of traditional dishes and desserts which can be defined as comfort foods; All of them are related to Greek customs and the Greek family table.

 Such dishes are the following: